 |Segment:||Luxury B Sedan (Lux 2)|

-As for the CT4 moniker, the name is the result of Cadillac’s new naming scheme, wherein the brand names all sedans and coupes as CT followed by a number designating its order in the lineup.
-Similarly, Cadillac crossovers and SUVS will be named XT followed by a number identifying its order in the vehicle hierarchy.
+As for the CT4 moniker, the name is the result of Cadillac’s latest naming convention, wherein the luxury marque tags all sedans and coupes with the “CT” suffix followed by a number designating its order in the lineup.
+Similarly, Cadillac crossovers and SUVS are named “XT,” followed by a number identifying its positioning in the vehicle hierarchy.

 General Motors filed a trademark application for the CT4 name with the Untied States Patent and Trademark Office on November 7th, 2014.
-The 2020 CT4 made its debut in the third quarter of 2019, and went on sale early in the 2020 calendar year in the United States with a starting price of $33,990 for the Luxury trim with rear-wheel drive.
+The 2020 CT4 made its debut in the third quarter of 2019, and went on sale early in the 2020 calendar year as a 2020 model year vehicle.

 “We developed CT4 to appeal to youthful buyers in the luxury market who may be new to the Cadillac brand,” said Andrew Smith, executive director of global Cadillac design.
 “The vehicle was intended to draw attention, using a combination of great proportions, taut surfacing and Cadillac family details that hint at the athletic driving experience this vehicle offers.”